-Example: Let’s consider a hypothetical example of valuing realizable synergies between two businesses, A and B. For simplicity, we assume both businesses have identical ancial positions, identical cost of capital, and identical annual revenues of 100 million dollars.
+Example: Let’s consider a hypothetical example of valuing realizable synergies between two businesses, A and B. For simplicity, we assume both businesses have identical cost of capital.
 We will assume that both businesses are commonly owned and operated.
 Finally, let’s assume that a qualitative analysis of the synergies, translated into assumptions about the quantitative impact on value drivers gives us the following table.

 Table 2.
 Estimated impact on Business A